mysterioux/gatsby-chrisblog/content/posts/2019-04-02---Bug-fix-HNG-Internship.md

 **Severity**: Minor

 ## Bud Description
-1) Visiting https://timbu.com/liberia displays two cities with the country
+1) Visiting https://timbu.com/liberia displays two cities within the country category
 2) Both Monrovia and Harbel images are not displaying.
 3) When you visit the image link, it displays 404 page.